hoya82/inline-i18n/README.md

 ### `i18n.getLanguage(): string`
 Returns the first language code of the current priority list.
+This will trim the region code if it exists.

 ### `class I18NContext`
 #### `new I18NContext(priority: string[] | 'popularity'): I18NContext`